aarenson/PHPCap/README.md

-REDCapAPI
+PhpCap
 ==========================================================================

 Author: Andy Arenson, aarenson@iu.edu

-Date: 26-Feb-2015

 Overview
 --------

-The REDCapAPI package provides classes that simplify the use of the REDCap application programming interface (API).
+The PhpCap package provides classes that simplify the use of the REDCap application programming interface (API) using PHP.

+For information about REDCap please see http://www.project-redcap.org.
+REDCap is a mature, secure web application for building and managing online surveys and databases.

 The REDCap API is a set of web services that allow other programs to interoperate with REDCap by exporting or importing data